iamunixtz/LazyXss/README.md

 ## About LazyXss 📝

 LazyXss automates the process of detecting reflected XSS vulnerabilities in URLs.
-This tool does not scan for DOM-based XSS or other types of vulnerabilities.
-It focuses exclusively on reflected XSS based on the provided URL.
+This tool is specifically designed for testing reflected XSS and does not detect DOM-based XSS or other types of vulnerabilities.
 Thank you for using LazyXss!

 ![Lazy XSS](lazyxss.png)

-## Features v1.1✨
+## Features v1.1 ✨

 - [x] **Automated Testing:** Quickly checks for reflected XSS vulnerabilities in URLs.
 - [x] **Configurable Payloads:** Allows you to specify and encode payloads for testing.
-- [x] **Proxy Support:** Optionally use proxies for testing to avoid detection and IP blocking.
+- [x] **Proxy Support:** Optionally use proxies to test while avoiding detection and IP blocking.
 - [x] **Logging:** Detailed logging of test results and server status.
 - [x] **Multi-Platform Support:** Easy installation and setup on Windows, Debian-based, Fedora-based, and macOS systems.
-- [x] **Handle urls on file**
+- [x] **File-based URL Handling:** Supports URL lists from files.
-- [x] **Improving the proxy and encoding the payloads**
+- [x] **Improved Proxy Handling and Payload Encoding:** Advanced configuration for better testing performance.
-- [x] **Increase Threads for testing multliples urls**
+- [x] **Increased Threading:** Supports multithreading for faster testing of multiple URLs.
-- [x] **Command line mode**
+- [x] **Command-line Interface:** Simple and effective CLI for ease of use.

 ## Upcoming Features 🚀

-- [ ] **GUI Mode:** A graphical user interface for easier configuration and use.
+- [ ] **GUI Mode:** A graphical user interface for easier configuration and usage.
-- [ ] **Advanced Reporting:** Detailed and customizable reports of test results.
+- [ ] **Advanced Reporting:** Customizable and detailed reports of test results.

 ## Setup LazyXss 🛠

-Ensure you install the latest version of Google Chrome and the corresponding version of ChromeDriver for your device to avoid errors.
+Before using LazyXss, ensure that Google Chrome and the corresponding ChromeDriver are installed on your system.

 ### Installation Instructions